StephenGotHacked/ETH-AVAX-PROOF-Intermediate-EVM-Course/Building on Avalanche - ETH + AVAX/README.md

 # ETH-AVAX-PROOF-Intermediate-EVM-Course

-Building on Avalanche - ETH + AVAX |
+Building on Avalanche - ETH + AVAX | Building a token, minting, burning, transferring and redeeming token and using a Wallet Addresses.

 ### Executing program